 What Is a Good Way to Take General Education Courses?

 College is expensive, and some universities have quite lengthy general education requirements.
-However, there are smarter ways to complete your generals.
+However, there are smarter ways to complete your gen eds.

-If you’re going to an expensive university, you might just want to hold off attending until you’ve completed your generals at an in-state community college.
-Just make sure all of your classes transfer before you take them and pay for them.
+If you’re going to an expensive university, you might just want to hold off attending until you’ve completed your gen ed courses at an in-state community college.
+Just make sure you can transfer general education credits before you take them and pay for them.

-You can make sure they transfer by working with an adviser at both your university and your in-state community college.
+You can make sure the credits transfer by working with an advisor at both your university and your in-state community college.

 Your school may require you to fulfill general education requirements that you know will not interest you or advance your career in any way.
 When you encounter these types of situations, take the easiest class you possibly can.

-For example, if you know you will not be going into a fine arts major and your school requires a fine arts general course, then pick the fine arts course that will be the simplest to complete for you.
+For example, if you know you will not ever become a fine arts major, but your school requires a fine arts general course, then pick the fine arts course that will be the simplest to complete for you.
 There is no reason to bog down your already busy schedule with a class that is more difficult than necessary.

-How Can I Know If A Class Will Work For Me?
+How Can I Know If A Gen Ed Class Will Work For Me?

-There are many websites you can find that rate your professor, the course, and the course load.
-Do your research before committing to a class to make sure that you will be able to complete your generals, work well with your professor, and handle the course load.
+When signing up for a gen course, you will see a description of the class.
+Additionally, there are many websites you can find that rate your professor, the course, and the course load.
+Do your research before committing to a class to make sure that you will be able to complete your gen eds, work well with your professor, and handle the course load.

-Also, most schools make professor and course evaluation results available for you to see if the class would work well with you.
+Also, most colleges and universities make professor and course evaluation results available for you to see if the class would work well for you.

-Do I Have to Complete My Generals Before Declaring My Major?
+Do I Have to Complete Gen Eds Before Declaring My Major?

-You do not have to complete all of your generals before declaring your major.
+You do not have to complete all of your gen eds before declaring your major.
 In fact, if you know your major it would be good to check to see if any of the required courses in our major double as courses for your general education requirements.

 If you do not have a chosen major, don’t worry.
 Most students don’t choose their majors right away.
 It is good to explore your options to be sure of your path.

-Where Can I Get Advice On Which General Courses Would Be Good For Me?
+Where Can I Get Advice On Which Gen Ed Courses Would Be Good For Me?

-Your school will provide you with an academic adviser.
-They can help you discuss your general education requirements, and if you would like they can suggest some great general education courses that will help you explore your options.
-Your advisers are also great resources on gaining information on specific classes.
+Your school will provide you with an academic advisor.
+These professionals can help you discuss your general education requirements, and if you would like they can suggest some great general education courses that will help you explore your options.
+Your advisors are also great resources on gaining information on specific classes.

-When Do I Need to Complete My General Education Classes?
+When Should I Complete My General Education Classes?

-For most majors, there is no specific time frame for completing your general education requirements.
-Some people don’t complete them until their last semester, while others have them completed by their junior year.
+For most majors, there is no specific time frame for completing your general education credits.
+Some students don’t complete them until their last semester, while others have them completed by their junior year.

-Talk to your adviser to see if your major has any time frame requirements for completing your general education requirements.
+Talk to your advisor to see if your major has any time frame requirements for completing your general education requirements.

 How Do I Know If A General Education Course Is Worth the Effort?

-Some general education courses are more difficult than others and sometimes, it's worth it.
-If it interests you, advances your career, or makes you feel passionate about the work you are doing, then the extra effort is definitely worth it.
+Some general education courses are more difficult than others, but often they are all worth the effort.
+If a gen ed course interests you, advances your career, or makes you feel passionate about the work you are doing, then the extra effort is definitely worth it.